-Whenever you use loan funds to pay for education, you are required to repay them according to the terms set forth in your master promissory note or MPN.
-Even if you are not happy with or did not complete your education, you must repay any loan funds.
+Whenever you use loan funds to pay for education, you are required to repay them according to the terms set forth in your master promissory note (MPN).
+Even if you did not complete or are not happy with your education, you must repay any loan funds.
 Always read all communications from your federal loan servicer(s).
-If you do not understand something, visit the Office of Financial Aid for help (be sure to bring the correspondence with you).
+If you do not understand something, visit Financial Aid for help and be sure to bring the correspondence with you.

-If you do not know which servicer(s) hold your loan(s), you can visit the National Student Loan Data System or NSLDS.
-Use your FSA User ID & password to gain access to your record there.
-Your record lists all of the Title IV federal loans, including Perkins, you have received during your education.
-If you click on the number at the beginning of each line, you can learn more about each loan, including status, servicer, outstanding principal balance, and unpaid interest.
-Do note that this information can be as much as 40 days old (see "as of" date).
-To see current information you must visit each servicer.
+If you do not know which servicer(s) hold your loan(s), you can visit the National Student Loan Data System.
+Use your FSA user ID and password to gain access to your record there.
+Your record lists all of the Title IV federal loans (including Perkins) you have received during your education.
+If you click on the number at the beginning of each line, you can learn more about each loan, including status, servicer, outstanding principal balance and unpaid interest.
+Note that this information can be as much as 40 days old (see "as of" date).
+To see current information, you must visit each servicer.
 Be sure to check each loan with an outstanding balance as sometimes your servicers may be different.

-Create log in and passwords for each servicer to gain access to your up to date information.
-Sign up for electronic communication so that your servicer can contact you via email.
+Create login and passwords for each servicer to gain access to your up-to-date information.
+Sign up for electronic communications so that your servicer can contact you via email.
 You can also handle most required notices via their websites.
-Remember you must notify them when ever you change:
+Remember you must notify them whenever you change:

 - your address

 - your name